HanyAlhabboby/HanyAlhabboby/README.md

 # 👋 Hi there, I’m Hany Alhabboby

 ♎ **About me**
-🌱 I’m currently exploring the world of frontend and backend development.
+🌱 I’m currently exploring the world of frontend and backend development while searching for job.
-⚡ Searching for a job as well
 📫 Connect with me on [**LinkedIn**](https://www.linkedin.com/in/hanyalh/)

 ---

 ## 🐣 My journey
-I’m currently a student at **ChasAcademy**, in the midst of my journey to becoming a **fullstack developer**, and I’m absolutely hyped to master coding and bring ideas to life!

-With over a decade of experience in **retail**, I’ve developed a strong understanding of **human behavior** and gained extensive knowledge in **usability** and **customer interaction**.

-I’m naturally curious — always wanting to understand *how* and *why* things work.
-I love optimizing and solving problems, so transitioning into tech felt like the most natural step for me. 🚀
+I recently graduated as a .NET developer, and with a background in warehouse operations, tourism, and media technology, I’ve gained a broad understanding of both people and technology.

+These experiences have given me a strong sense of structure, problem-solving, and communication, while also sparking my curiosity about how technology can simplify and improve everyday life.

+I thrive in environments where I can analyze, create, and optimize — whether it’s writing clean code, improving user experiences, or collaborating in a team to find the best solutions.

 ---